HOME

 THE AESTHETIC CREDO FOR THE 3rd MILLENIUM PAINTING:

-complicated harmonies of derived colour multitudes - "symchromy" - in abstract, realistic and mixed methods of the "colour-composition" painting
+complicated harmonies of derived colour multitudes – “symchromism” -“neocezannism” – in abstract, realistic and “mixed” methods of the “color-composition” painting; finding new and new color plasticity forms and painting styles as well as new colorful gammas

-If painter’s character persistently moves him to find landscapes which contain new and rather complicated “colour compositions”, – the constructivism of his painting method will develop spontaneously and may lead him gradually to abstraction and to a kind of mixed, abstract-realistic landscape style with the whole variety of constructive colourful forms, prompted and inspirited by Nature.
+Being a passionate painter, my character persistently moves me to find landscapes with new and rather complicated “colour compositions” containing some “plasticity ideas” – which in fact are synonyms of Poetry!
+In that way constructivism of my painting method gradually develops, leading me spontaneously to abstraction and to a kind of “mixed”, abstract-realistic landscape style, using “colour-plasticity approach” with the whole variety of constructive color-forms, prompted and inspirited by Nature, and this is instead of “decorative-view approach”.

 WHERE A PAINTER COULD COMPETE WITH THE NATURE

 I have come to the abstract improvisation especially due to my greatest passion for the landscape painting.
-The example of Nature creating so freely an infinite diversity of forms and colours, encourages me to follow it and try to compose original colour harmonies in their spiritual, inner plasticity with wonderful combinations of new colourful forms – without imitating any objects.
-Thus it gives most human heart to most abstract art.
+The example of Nature creating so freely an infinite diversity of forms and colors, encourages me to follow it and try to compose quit original color harmonies in their “spiritual, inner plasticity of color correlations” with wonderful combinations and dramaturgy of new color-forms – without imitating any objects.
+It gives human heart to our abstract art.

-SYMPHONISM & "SYMCHROMISM" – ARE THERE ORIGINAL LINKS?
+SYMPHONISM & "SYMCHROMISM" – ARE THERE ANY REAL LINKS?

-Looking at some abstract canvases, profound and cultivated in their composition and colours, I compare them with beautiful symphonies, because my perception of such pictures seems to be like "visual listening".
-Indeed, music and colour are very near in their human plasticity nature.
-Therefore, if we develop and complicate colour harmony and composition of our abstract painting, making it definite and constructive, multiform and aesthetically organized, vivid, expressive and original, – it means that we create a kind of symphony, in painting I call it: "symchromy".
-This attitude equally relates to mixed, abstract-realistic as well as realistic painting.
+Looking at some abstract canvases, profound and cultivated in their composition and colors, I compare them with beautiful musical symphonies, because my perception of such pictures seems to be like "visual listening".
+Indeed, music and color are very near in their human plasticity nature.
+Therefore, if we develop and complicate color harmony and composition of our abstract painting, making it definite and constructive, multiform and aesthetically organized, vivid, expressive and original, – it means that we create a kind of symphony, in painting I call it: "symchromy".
+This attitude equally relates to “mixed”, abstract-realistic as well as realistic painting.

-Side by side with the "symchromism" I have put a very high and universal criterion for my painting – "neocezannism", which I understand as necessary and divine combination of colour qualities: wealth and complexity, emotional intellectuality of colour vision, amazing spiritual plasticity and airy accuracy of colour correlations, – all these being the nature of Cezanne painting, which we can comprehend, looking at his pictures, as they are, in the museums and exhibitions.
-Plus, his great will for the artistic experiment, form and colour innovations.
-These criterions fill my “symchromism” painting aesthetics – abstract and realistic.
-I hope, they will always signify in the painting art, giving new examples of painting beauty (– and in spite of what we see now in the overwhelming “colour design culture” /"cdc"!/, which, because of its technical attributes, could never achieve the spiritual colour plasticity and harmony of the original painting).
+Side by side with the "symchromism" I put a very high and universal criterion for my painting – "neocezannism", which I see as necessary and divine combination of color qualities: wealth and complexity, emotional intellectuality of color vision, amazing spiritual plasticity and airy accuracy of color correlations, – all these being the nature of Cezanne painting, which we comprehend in his pictures, as they really are, at the museums and exhibitions.
+Plus – his great will for the artistic experiment, form and color innovations.
+These "neocezannism" criterions fill my “symchromism” painting aesthetics – abstract and realistic.
+I hope they will always signify in the art of painting, giving new examples of the painting beauty These "neocezannism" criterions fill my “symchromism” painting aesthetics – abstract and realistic.
+I hope they will always signify in the art of painting, giving new examples of the painting beauty (winning and filling the hearts of intelligent people who clearly understand that the overwhelming now “color design culture” /"cdc"!/, with all its technical attributes and devices, could never reach the Beauty – the spiritual color plasticity and harmony of the original artists' painting).

 AUTOBIOGRAPHICAL

 • But at the very beginning I took courses at Surikov Institute studios in Moscow (1973-74), then at Repin Academy studios and Mukhina Art Institute in St.-Petersburg (1976).
 Being a young artist, then I made a race of exhibition participations with getting diplomas, presentations and purchases here and abroad, and was admitted to the Young Painters’ Association of Moscow Art Union (1975).
-It was very interesting and useful period when I contacted with famous Russian painters – Aleksandr Labas and Tatiana Yablonskaya, and all those years painted at Artists’ House in Sednev on the river Snov, Ukraine.
+It was very interesting and useful period when I contacted famous Russian painters – Aleksandr Labas and Tatiana Yablonskaya, and since 1975 painted at Artists’ House in Sednev on the river Snov, Ukraine.

-• The poetry of life attitudes, which makes us artists, is a thing which we inherit.
-Thus, I was surprised how near I could be to my father – both in the vision of life and in the drawing, when, after his death, I found two notebooks with about hundred of father’s sketches which he made at the front of the World War I in 1915-17, where he was taken to from the St.-Petersburg Polytechnic University ( www.symchromism.com/fam01/index_1.php ).
+• The poetry of life attitudes, which makes us artists, is a thing which we inherit from our mother and father.
+Thus, I was surprised how near I could be to my father – both in the vision of life and in the drawing, when, after his death, I found two notebooks with about hundred of father’s sketches which he made at the front of the World War I in 1915-17, where he was taken to from the St.-Petersburg Polytechnic University: (www.symchromism.com/fam01/index_1.php ).

-It rejects: monochromatic harmonies, subdivided pallets, backgrounds and dominant colour fragments, decorative and well-known colour combinations, open colours, and all kinds of formal and colour recurrences, – because those contradict vivid and definite "colour compositions", dramaturgy and original interaction of individual colour forms, as well as spiritual plasticity of their colour correlations.
+At the same time it rejects: monochromatic harmonies, subdivided pallets, backgrounds and dominant color fragments, decorative and well-known color combinations, open colors, and all kinds of formal and color recurrences, – because those contradict vivid and definite "color compositions", dramaturgy and original interaction of individual color-forms, reducing energy and beauty that come from the “spiritual plasticity of color correlations”.

-The aesthetic nature of, as I say, - the "super-local sense of colour" helps me to create spiritual, inner colour plasticity, modulations and harmony of various colour forms - in the realistic, abstract and "mixed" painting of my "symchromy" approach.
-I also call it: "the colour absolutism in its constructive form".
+The aesthetic nature of, as I say, the "super-local sense of color", which is one of the spiritual, plasticity human qualities, helps me to create the "inner" plasticity of color correlations, modulations and harmony of various color-forms - in the realistic, abstract and "mixed" painting of my "symchromy" approach, – I also call it: "the color absolutism in its constructive form".

 TO FEEL AND THINK WITH COLOUR